SANCTUARY AND RESCUE :

-However, we will soon launch the steps to find land and finance the construction of sanctuary in France.
-We think, first, to make one for big cats from captivity - or traffic, like lions and panthers.
-We would like to create it in the south of France, so that they can benefit from a relatively warm climate, adapted to their natural needs.
-Our sanctuary could also be a place of transition, to make the departure of the animals towards South Africa and to finish their days on the lands of their ancestors, in sanctuaries worthy of the name like those of the Foundation Born Free* or the Drakenstein Lion Park**.
+This is why we have launched initiatives to find land and finance the construction of a sanctuary in France.
+We would like to create a place for big cats from captivity or illegal traffic, like lions and panthers.
+This place could be built in the south of France, so that the big cats can benefit from a relatively high climate.
+Which would be reminiscent of their African origins.
+Our sanctuary could be a place of transition, in order to make new departures to structures in South Africa like those of the lions of Lyon.

-We also think that to take care of his big cats, it would be wise to call on former trainers who, from an objective point of view, know the animal perfectly.
+It would also be wise to call upon former trainers-capacitaries, having definitively hung up the whips to the cupboard.
+From an objective point of view, they know the animal perfectly.
 This would allow a conversion to animal welfare, without the need to continue to make them work.
 This method is not new and has already proven itself.
-In India, for example, former bear trainers are now a sanctuary and everything works very well.
-It's the same with elephants.
-It would also allow us to gain the confidence of the circus community, and be able to start real exchanges and initiate a possible transition.
+In India, for example, former bear trainers now look after a sanctuary and everything works very well.
+The same goes for elephants.
+It would also allow us to gain the confidence of the circus community, and to be able to start real exchanges and initiate a possible transition.

-*** The photograph taken to illustrate our article comes from the travel agency Satawa Destination.
-This photo shows the National Park Obô Natural Park of São Tomé and Principe where could be located near a future sanctuary.
+* The photograph taken to illustrate our article comes from the travel agency Satawa Destination.
+This photo illustrates the Obô Natural Park of São Tomé and Principe where a future sanctuary could be located nearby.

 In order to know if a captive animal is eligible to insert a sanctuary, several elements must be taken into account :